Mahboob-A/Algocode/README.md

 <a href="https://github.com/Mahboob-A/algocode-auth">Algocode Auth Service </a> and <a href="https://github.com/Mahboob-A/rcee/">RCE Engine Service</a> are deployed on `Azure VM` in Ubuntu 22.04 server.
 <br/>
 The DNS for the platform `www.algocode.site` is hosted on `Cloudflare`.

+#### Tech Stack

+    1. Proxy and Monitoring:
+    a.
+Nginx as webserver.
+    b.
+Nginx Proxy Manager to manage Nginx.
+    c.
+Portainer to manage and monitor docker container in Auth Service.

+    2. Backend and Server:
+    b.
+Gunicorn as application server.
+    e.
+Celery to process tasks asynchronously.
+    f.
+Flower to monitor celery worker.
+    g.
+Resend for email service.
+    h.
+Django as backend.
+    i.
+Django Rest Framework for API.

+    3. Databases and Cache:
+    j.
+PostgreSQL for user management database.
+    k.
+MondoDB for code execution result backend.
+    l.
+Redis for celery backend and cache.

+    4. Containerization and Code Execution:
+    m.
+Docker for containerization.
+    n.
+Sibling Docker for secure foreign code execution.
+    o.
+RabbitMQ for asynchronous processing.
+    p.
+Rate Limit (Token Bucket Algorighm, Django Middleware) for rate limit code submission API.

+    5. Deployment and Testing:
+    q.
+AWS EC2 instance for deployment
+    r.
+Cloudflare for DNS hosting.
+    s.
+Postman for API testing.

 </details>